htcondor/htcondor/docs/misc-concepts/computing-on-demand.rst

 specified in the configuration file with the keyword prefix followed by an underscore character ("\_").

-For example, if the user’s keyword for a given fractal generation application is ``FractGen``, the resulting entries in the HTCondor configuration file may appear as:
+For example, if the user's keyword for a given fractal generation application is ``FractGen``, the resulting entries in the HTCondor configuration file may appear as: